Jackson stars in Ravens fightback

 - NFL London: Atlanta Falcons hold on for 27-20 win over New York Jets

-Jackson, the NFL's Most Valuable Player for the 2019 season, completed 37 of 43 passes and also found tight end Andrews for two-point conversions after each of his touchdowns, the latter levelling the score with 39 seconds left in regulation time.
+Jackson, the NFL's Most Valuable Player for the 2019 season, completed 37 of 43 passes and also found tight end Andrews for two-point conversions after each of his touchdowns - the latter levelling the score with 39 seconds left in regulation time.

-The Colts' Rodrigo Blankenship had a 37-yard field-goal try blocked by Calais Campbell with 4:29 remaining, before sending a 47-yard attempt wide as time expired.
+The Colts' Rodrigo Blankenship kicked a field goal to make it 25-9 early in the fourth quarter.
+His 37-yard try was then blocked by Calais Campbell with 4:29 remaining before he sent a 47-yard attempt wide as time expired.

-That allowed the Ravens to claim a 31-25 win with a five-yard touchdown for Brown on the first possession of overtime, improving to 4-1 for the season.
+That allowed the Ravens to claim a 31-25 win with a five-yard touchdown for Brown on the first possession of overtime, making it 22 unanswered points.

+They also improved to 4-1 for the season, going clear of Cincinnati and Cleveland at the top of the AFC North.

 - Josh Allen guides Buffalo Bills to victory over Kansas City Chiefs